-Not cooking, it has become my custom to browse the Frog.
-I should be eating steaks in the Mercado, or the Parrillada Bar and Restaurant where locals watch soccer games on the weekend on a small flat screen TV mounted on a wood shelf in a corner, near the ceiling, secured with a bungee cord.
+Doing little cooking, it has become my custom to browse the Frog for microwave meals and deli items.
+I should be eating steaks in the Mercado, or the Parrillada Bar and Restaurant where locals watch soccer games on a small flat screen TV mounted on a wood shelf in a corner, near the ceiling, secured with a bungee cord.

-This afternoon the Frog features Pollo a la Portugese dishes that are pre-cooked and only need warmed.
-The dish has rice and veggies and chicken.
+This afternoon the Frog’s lunch special is Pollo a la Portuguese dishes that are pre-cooked and only need to be warmed before enjoying.
+The dish comes with rice and veggies and chicken, a nutritious meal.

-It is busy here this morning and I am just one of many in the neighborhood who walk here to shop.
+It is busy in the grocery this morning and I am one of many in the neighborhood who walk here to shop.
 Turistas, as well as locals, browse the aisles, price checking and reading labels.

-Once I start shopping in a neighborhood grocery, I start to feel like one of the local folks.
+Once one starts shopping in a neighborhood grocery, they start to feel like one of the local folks.